boostrjs/boostr/README.md

 - `rootComponent`: Specifies the file's path implementing the root Layr component of your backend.
 - `stages`:
   - `development`: An object allowing you to define some properties when the `'development'` [stage](#stages) is used.
-    - We define the `url` property so that the frontend can access the backend locally (see ["Local Development URLs"](#local-development-urls) for details).
+    - We define the `url` property so the frontend can access the backend locally (see ["Local Development URLs"](#local-development-urls) for details).
     - We set the value of the `platform` property to `'local'` to indicate that Boostr should use a local server.
   - `staging` and `production`: An object allowing you to define some properties when the `'staging'` or `'production'` [stage](#stages) is used.
     - We set the value of the `url` property to an URL where Boostr can deploy the backend (see ["Deployment URLs"](#deployment-urls) for details).
     - We set the value of the `platform` property to `'aws'` to indicate that Boostr should use [AWS](https://aws.amazon.com/) as a deployment target.
-    - Optionally, we can specify an `aws` object to customize the AWS configuration (see ["Backend AWS Configuration"](#backend-aws-configuration) bellow for details).
+    - Optionally, we can specify an `aws` object to customize the AWS configuration (see ["Backend AWS Configuration"](#backend-aws-configuration) below for details).

 #### Backend AWS Configuration